LiquidLogic-Tech/LiquidLink/README.md

 ## What is LiquidLink?
 ![liquidlink](https://github.com/LiquidLogic-Tech/LiquidLink/assets/167733168/bc34b63d-585b-4579-8399-737000bc13a9)

 LiquidLink is revolutionizing the Sui ecosystem with an innovative platform that promotes community growth and engagement.
-With features like leaderboard scores, a referral function, and upcoming additions, our platform enhances interactions, cultivates transparency, and fosters shared growth.
+With features like Defi tool platform, leaderboard scores, a referral function, and upcoming additions, our platform enhances interactions, cultivates transparency, and fosters shared growth.
 This empowers users to create a more connected and rewarding community experience within the Sui ecosystem.

 **Problem**: Lack of effective community engagement tools and platforms within the Sui ecosystem inhibits growth and connectivity.
 **Our Solution**: Uniting Communities with Transparency, Rewards, and Growth, and tracking user behavior on the Sui Network!

 ## Target Audience
+1. **Defi Projects**: All-in-one Defi tool platform to highlight the role of the profile Soul Bond NFT, helping Defi user track their records and onchain activities
-1. **Gamefi/NFT Projects**: Customizable Rewards Systems & Leaderboards: Enhance gameplay experience, boost player retention, and increase project visibility.
+2. **Gamefi/NFT Projects**: Customizable Rewards Systems & Leaderboards: Enhance gameplay experience, boost player retention, and increase project visibility.

     LiquidLink addresses this gap by offering GameFi developers powerful tools such as customizable leaderboards and rewards systems.
 These tools can be seamlessly integrated into games to enhance player engagement and retention.

     For example, a developer could use LiquidLink to create a dynamic leaderboard that rewards top players with unique NFTs or tokens, making the gaming experience both competitive and rewarding.
 This not only boosts player satisfaction but also increases project visibility and growth.

 2. **Community Managers & Influencers**: Streamlined Influencer Tracking & Rewards: Optimize influencer campaigns, ads, and growth strategies.
-3. I**nvesters and Protocols**: Tools for Tracking & Incentivizing Engagement: Aid rapid protocol adoption and generate revenue shares for investors.
+3. **Investers and Protocols**: Tools for Tracking & Incentivizing Engagement: Aid rapid protocol adoption and generate revenue shares for investors.

 Our solution has the potential to transform the lives of GameFi developers, community managers, influencers, and investors by providing a comprehensive platform for engagement and growth